aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Wireless Wave Safety/readme.md

 The smart safety & health solutions available below, are for the kind of wireless agression that behave like ripples in a pond.

-**Are not able to detect targeted wireless beam forming kind of agressions**.
+**Are not able to detect wireless* targeted to a person's body and individual.
+For instance using a beam forming device or technology**.

 When insalling any of the solutions provided below, take action and be counscient the agression/ agressor may change to other types and kinds of "wireless devices" the smart devices below are unable to detect.